California Health and Human Services

 Redesigning California's Behavioral Health System

-Since 2019, California has embarked on massive investments and policy reforms to re-envision the mental health and substance use system, collectively known as the behavioral health system.
+Since 2019, California has embarked on investments and policy reforms to re-envision the mental health and substance use system, collectively known as the behavioral health system.

 The State has invested more than $10 billion in resources to strengthen the continuum of community-based care options for Californians living with the most significant mental health and substance use needs.
 This proposal will complement and build on California’s other major behavioral health initiatives, including but not limited to the California Advancing and Innovating Medi-Cal (CalAIM) initiative, the California Behavioral Health Community-Based Organized Networks of Equitable Care and Treatment (BH-CONNECT) Demonstration proposal, the Children and Youth Behavioral Health Initiative (CYBHI)Medi-Cal Mobile Crisis and 988 expansion, and the Behavioral Health Continuum Infrastructure Program (BHCIP).